Every resident of Seattle and District 7 deserves…

 Work tirelessly to relieve congestion and better leverage our transit investments.

 Work with Sound Transit to expedite light rail service through District 7

 Focus on increasing the frequency and reach of high quality bus service.

 Create more circulator bus routes to connect people in Queen Anne and Magnolia to high-capacity bus and light rail service.

 Focus on the basics, like potholes and failing bridges.

 I’m in favor of a one-for-one replacement of the Magnolia Bridge, and am the only candidate that has worked on complex projects in Interbay.
-I understand the unique financial, physical, and regulatory challenges projects face in Interby, and have deep experience making complex infrastructure projects happen.
+I understand the unique financial, physical, and regulatory challenges projects face in Interbay.
+I also have deep experience making complex infrastructure projects happen.

 There are a number of streets in our district that suffer from deferred maintenance.
 I will work with SDOT to make road maintenance throughout the City a priority.

 Advocate for more sidewalks, curb-cuts, crosswalks, and other pedestrian improvements across the city.

 Focus pedestrian safety investments within school walk zones.